cbgeo-archives/mpm3d-doc/input/input.md

 A `dampingRatio` parameter is required with a recommended value is between 0.02 and 0.05.

-Reference to this method could be obtained from [Culham damping](https://elib.uni-stuttgart.de/handle/11682/513).
+This damping method is usually known as [Cundall damping](https://elib.uni-stuttgart.de/handle/11682/513).

 ## Mesh

 In MPM, the background mesh is an important component of the method.
 Data stored in the points are mapped to the nodes of the mesh where computations are performed.

-Note that a mesh generator code is usually used to make the mesh files inputs including the submesh and the constraints. `cb-geo` has a [mesh generator](https://github.com/cb-geo/mpm-mesh-generator-old) that is usually used.
+Note that a mesh generator code is usually used to make the mesh files inputs including the submesh and the constraints.
+Note that `cb-geo` has a [mesh generator](https://github.com/cb-geo/mpm-mesh-generator-old) that is usually used.

 ### Mesh File